Improve your writing at HMI

 On wilderness expeditions, students keep a journal to record their thoughts, experiences and memories—from reaching the top of a peak, to realizations through conversations with new friends, to finding humor in a hiking day that didn’t go as planned.

 On campus, faculty provide lessons on turning those journal entries into a formidable personal essay.
 Workshops with peers and faculty help each student grow in the art of giving and receiving feedback.
-At the end of the Summer Term, students share their essay with the community and return home with a written capture of their experience.
+At the end of the Summer Term, students share their essay with the community and return home with a written encapsulation of their experience.

 Specific writing skills emphasized at HMI